"""

 The interval coverage.

-matrix_coverage : `numpy.array`
+matrix_coverage : `numpy.ndarray`

-A 2d array of coverage probabilities.
+A 2D array of coverage probabilities.

 matrix_columns : `list` [`float`]